 Urban Nutcracker featured on ABC Nightly on 12.23.2011.
 Urban Nutcracker is featured 6 minutes into the clip and after the advertisement.

-Jamaica Plain: Out of the Projects
+Jamaica Plain: Out of the Projects (Dancing out of Danger)

 Tony Williams, director of the Urban Nutcracker, talks about his rise from the Bromley-Heath project to an international ballet star on Chronicle, 2014.

 In honor of our LGBT friends and family, this special performance will feature local LGBT groups, performers and supporters.
 This truly revolutionary performance is an extension of Urban Nutcracker’s dedication to Equality and every member of our diverse community.

 Urban Nutcracker Comes OUT! will feature La Cage aux Follesperformers and Massachusetts natives, Matt Anctil and Todd Lattimore!
 Read More from Bay Windows